 (2) Filled with helium or another substance that causes the balloons to rise or float in the atmosphere.

 (b) Any person violating subsection (a) is subject to a civil penalty of two hundred fifty dollars ($250).
-Each balloon released in a single day, without a permit, in excess of the limit imposed in subsection (a), constitutes a separate violation.
+Each balloon released in a single day, in excess of the limit imposed in subsection (a), constitutes a separate violation.

 (c) This section does not apply to weather balloons that are used for the purpose of carrying scientific instruments during the performance of an experiment or testing procedure.